Cover Crops for Organic Farms

 Nitrogen Fixing Capacity

-Nitrogen accumulations by leguminous cover crops range from 40 to 250 pounds of nitrogen per acre (See Table 7.2).
+Nitrogen accumulations by leguminous cover crops range from 40 to 250 pounds of nitrogen per acre (See Table 6.1).
 The amount of nitrogen available from legumes depends on the species of legume grown, the maturity at termination, the total biomass produced, and the percentage of nitrogen in the plant tissue.
-The highest nitrogen benefits will be realized by letting the legume grow to full term—through most of its lifecycle—before terminating it.
+The highest nitrogen benefits will be realized by letting the legume grow to full term—through most of its life cycle—before terminating it.
 The nitrogen content of legume cover crops is optimized at the flowering stage; no additional nitrogen gain will occur after that point.
 Nitrogen production is related not only to a later maturity stage but also to higher amounts of biomass production.
 An over-wintering legume fixes more nitrogen than the same legume planted in the spring.

 Most of the biologically fixed nitrogen (about 80%) is in the top growth of the plant, and becomes available faster than the nitrogen content in the roots.
 Legumes break down relatively quickly after being incorporated into the soil, and as they do, the nitrogen is gradually released to the soil as nitrates, an available form for the next crop in the rotation.